erricrr/agentic-AI-chatbot-llamaindex-gemini-api/README.md

 # Agentic AI Chatbot using Llamaindex and Gemini API
-Agentic AI ChatBot using Llamaindex and gemini-2.0-flash—capable of using tools and making function calls.
+Math-focused Agentic AI ChatBot using Llamaindex and gemini-2.0-flash—specialized in performing mathematical operations through tool usage and function calls.
 This application is designed to run locally, leveraging external APIs.

 ### Install Requirements
 **Fork** this repository and **clone** it in your virtual environment.